jiayuanzhang0/Cavity-flow/README.md

-This program is a Fortran-based CFD solver for simulating lid-driven cavity flow.
+This is a Fortran-based CFD solver for lid-driven cavity flow, using staggered grid, projection method, and successive over-relaxation iteration.